Geometry and topology of the quasi-plane Szekeres model: The plane symmetric models

 Thus, the two particles will be receding from each other (or approaching each other if collapse is considered) with acceleration that can never be zero.\footnote{The acceleration would be zero if $R,_{ttz} = 0$, which leads to a contradiction in the Einstein equations.}

 Take another pair of dust particles, located at $(t, z_0, p_1, q_0)$ and at $(t, z_0, p_2, q_0)$.
 The distance between them, measured within the symmetry orbit, is

 i.e. the acceleration of the expansion can never vanish in this direction, either, unless $M = 0$.
 The same result will follow for any direction in the $(p, q)$ surface.
-Thus, the expansion or collapse in this model proceeds with acceleration in every spatial direction.
-We will compare this result with the Newtonian situation.
+Thus, the expansion or collapse in this model proceeds with acceleration in every spatial direction.\footnote{Since $M \geq 0$, this is fact deceleration.} We will compare this result with the Newtonian situation.